zoravur/zoravur.github.io/content/new-years-resolutions.md

 - Learning piano / guitar / harmonium

 I'd like to cultivate some traits as well:
-- Being someone who is easy to help -- diligence, as well as organization are key to this.
+- Being someone who is easy to help -- diligence and organization are key here.
 - High morale: this one is from the book I'm reading, about Napoleon.
 To paraphrase from the book: high morale is sufficient to overcome most problems.
 I will talk about this more, because I find this concept quite interesting. <!--(TODO@Zoravur: link)-->